Welcome to Passages Midwifery in South Edmonton!

 Samantha Smith-Bird

 I hail from a little bit of both of Canada’s coasts with a bit of the middle mixed in.
-I am so pleased to be working with the Passages team.
+I am so pleased to be working with the Passages midwives, partnered with Amrit Rai.

 I have long felt that health professions were the place for me and pursued a dual program major in Public Health and Geography (medical concentration) while competing as a division 1 athlete south of the border.
 But I soon found that I felt stymied in my ability to be useful without a clinical skill set.
 The flame for midwifery was lit during my first pregnancy.
 At that time I was fortunate to receive midwifery care, before a move to a smaller city necessitated a transfer of care to a physician as there were no midwives in that city.
 I went on two have more children and was increasingly frustrated by the lack of midwifery services in my area.
 My public health training could see the incredible value that midwives offered in their evidence-based, person-centered approach and I wanted to be one of them.
 I would often research midwifery programs in the dark hours of the night while nursing my babies.
 Finally, when my littlest was seven months old I bit the bullet and applied to the Ontario Midwifery Education Program and was accepted.